What do you mean by 'active learning' and 'differentiation'?

 The later courses draw on basic skills and develop them to a much more analytical and thought provoking level.
 They allow your child to express opinions concisely and thoughtfully and introduces more advanced skills of persuasion, reporting, analysing, discussion and, of course, creative writing.
 These are skills that are all fundamental to success in today's competitive world and benefit every child who masters them.

-If your child wants to go to university in the UK or America they will have to be able to write fluent essays and read specialist language with understanding.
+If your child wants to go to university in an English-speaking country they will have to be able to write fluent essays and read specialist language with understanding.
 Even if they study in France their employment prospects, in France and around the world, will be greatly enhanced if they can read and write to a high standard.

 What happens if my child can't read after Year 1/2?